-Best practices call for the use of AirPods, Ear Buds or headphones (with built-in microphone) for your interview, to avoid echoes and unplesant audio feedback during the broadcast.
-If using a wireless headset, AirPods or Ear Buds, please make sure they are fully charged so they don’t power down during your interview).
+Best practices call for the use of AirPods, Ear Buds or headphones (with built-in microphone) for your interview, to avoid echoes and unplesant audio feedback during the broadcast (please make sure they are fully charged so they don’t power down during your interview).
 If you don’t have this equipment, we will do our best without it.

 Have you noticed, with the multitude of remote guests on Network Television, how many of them are not looking into their cameras, but rather at someone else’s image on their own devices?
 And some guests look and sound so much better than others because of their preparation!
 With this in mind…